Interest Rates on Student Loans

 Student Fees Set to Rise

-- Before the government has even given the green light to allow universities to increase fees in line with inflation, some institutions are advertising £9,250 fees from September 2017.
+- The government has given the green light to allow universities to increase fees in line with inflation until 2020.
 It means that tuition fees could pass £10,000 a year within the next four years.
-Already Durham, Birmingham, Kent, Royal Holloway and Oxford have shown “disgraceful arrogance” by pre-empting parliamentary approval.
+Durham, Birmingham, Kent, Royal Holloway and Oxford all showed “disgraceful arrogance” by pre-empting parliamentary approval.

 A 41% Tax Rate for Young Earners